Discover what you are naturally good at

 10 Strengths of a Highly Sensitive Person & Weaknesses

-However, if you know how to use your strengths, you can easily turn your sensitivity into a desirable quality.
+If you know how to use your strengths, you can easily turn your sensitivity into a desirable quality.
 It can improve your quality of life, improve your efficiency, and help you in the workplace.
 If you want to know how to make this positive transition, read on.
+In this article, we will outline why sensitivity can be a strength and how you can build your sensitivity into a strength.

 If you or someone you know is a highly sensitive person, it is extremely important to recognize their (or your) strengths.
 Many individuals begin to view their sensitivity as a weakness as they grow up.
+This leads to feelings of despair, decreases in passion, less productivity, and many more negative consequences.
+Recognizing your strengths can help you avoid these negative outcomes.

 • Becoming more confident in your abilities while also being self-aware